-2-4 credits 24 creative Prerequisites: 660, graduate standing in psychology or permission of instructor.
+Prerequisites.
+660, graduate standing in psychology or permission of instructor.
 Scientific method and its specific application to psychology.
-Topics include data collection, validity, relia-bility, use of general linear model and its alternatives and power analysis.

-755 COMPUTER APPLICATIONS IN PSYCHOLOGICAL RESEARCH 4 credits Prerequisite: graduate standing in psychology or permission of instructor.
-Practicum in appli-cation of computers to psychological research including data collection, analysis and interpre-tation.
-Also covers computer simulation of decision making including use of different models.
+Topics include data collection, validity, reliability, use of general linear model and its alternatives and power analysis.
+COMPUTER APPLICATIONS IN PSYCHOLOGICAL RESEARCH Prerequisite: graduate standing in psychology or permission of instructor.
+Fracticum in appli-cation of computers to psychological research including data collection, analysis and interpre-tation.
+Also covers computer simulation of decision making including use of different models

-ROLE OF ATTITUDES AND VALUES IN INDUSTRIAL/ ORGANIZATIONAL PSYCHOLOGY 4 credits Prerequisites: 660, graduate standing in psychology, or permission of the instructor.
-Consid-eration of the role of attitudes and values in the prediction of behavior including consumer psychology, explaining attitude changes, measurement of attitudes and the use of survey methodology.
+ROLE OF ATTITUDES AND VALUES IN INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY Prerequisites: 660, graduate standing in psychology, or permission of the instructor.
+Consideration of the role of attitudes and values in the prediction of behavior including consumer psychology, explaining attitude changes, measurement of attitudes and the use of survey mathodisches.

-- ORGANIZATIONAL MOTIVATION AND LEADERSHIP Prerequisites: 660, graduate standing in psychology, or permission of instructor.
-Survey of the ories of motivation specifying both the intrinsic and extrinsic determinants of worker motiva-tion.
-The leadership process and its relation to motivation, group performance and attributions - is also analyzed 759 JOB EVALUATION AND EQUAL PAY 4 credits
+ORGANIZATIONAL MOTIVATION AND LEADERSHIP

+Prerequisites: 660, graduate standing in psychology, or permission of instructor.
+Survey of the-ories of motivation specifying both the intrinsic and extrinsic determinants of worker motivation.
+The leadership process and its relation to motivation, group performance and attributions

-JOB EVALUATION AND EUDAL PAY Prerequisite: 660.
-Major job evaluation systems will be reviewed and critiqued.
+JOB EVALUATION AND EQUAL PAY

+Ferequisite.
+660 Major job evaluation systems will be reviewed and critiqued.
 Issues such as minimum qualifications for a job will be reviewed.
 Advantages and disadvantages of various job evaluation systems will be compared.
-Issues concerning federal regulation including the Equal Pay Act, comparable worth and other issues will be discussed.
+Issues concerning federal regulation including the Equal Pay Act. comparable worth and other issues will be discussed.
 Regression approaches to job evaluation and applicable court cases will be reviewed.

-760 ORGANIZATIONAL CHANGE AND TRANSFORMATION
+ORGANIZATIONAL CHANGE AND TRANSFORMATION

 Prerequisites: 660 or permission of instructor.
-Survey of theories and introduction to practical methods of organizational change and transformation used to increase organizational effec-tiveness and improve employee quality of work life.
+Survey of theories and introduction to practical methods of organizational change and transformation used to increase organizational effectiveness and improve employee quality of work life.